Heart failure with preserved ejection fraction: Signs and symptoms

 Clinical manifestations of HFpEF are similar to those observed in HFrEF and include shortness of breath including exercise induced dyspnea, paroxysmal nocturnal dyspnea and orthopnea, exercise intolerance, fatigue, elevated jugular venous pressure, and edema.

 Patients with HFpEF poorly tolerate stress, particularly hemodynamic alterations of ventricular loading or increased diastolic pressures.
 Often there is a more dramatic elevation in systolic blood pressure in HFpEF than is typical of HFrEF.

 Risk factors

 Diverse mechanisms contribute to the development of HFpEF, many of which are under-investigated and remain obscure.
 Despite this, there are clear risk factors that contribute to the development of HFpEF.

-Hypertension, obesity, metabolic syndrome, and sedentary lifestyle have been identified as important risk factors for diverse types of heart disease including HFpEF.
-There is mechanistic and epidemiological evidence for a link between insulin resistance and HFpEF.
+Hypertension, obesity, metabolic syndrome, diabetes and sedentary lifestyle have been identified as important risk factors for diverse types of heart disease including HFpEF.